mcavallo/obsidian-default-zoom-fixer/README.md

-# Obsidian: Default Zoom Fixer
+# Default Zoom Fixer for Obsidian

 Fixes Obsidian's broken zoom‑level persistence on Linux (e.g. under XWayland or Wayland).
 Many users report that Obsidian's default zoom resets to 100% on restart, especially on Wayland/X11 setups.
 This plugin forces and remembers your preferred zoom level reliably.